 When heart activity is recorded during an actual episode, and the physician is satisfied that heart rhythm-related causes can be ruled in or out, the device can be removed.

 My Ticker Is Always Being Watched!

-WARNING: 24 hour surveillance and recording by Linq Reveal implanted Cardiac Monitor.
-By having this recorder implanted you agree to have EVERYTHING about your heart monitored.
-Yes, you have to even give us every reason why your heart rate may have increased.
+WARNING: The Linq Reveal implanted cardiac monitor records 24 hours a day.
+By having this recorder implanted, you agree to have everything about your heart monitored.
+That means you have to provide a reason for each time your heart rate increased.
 Why exactly are you rock climbing?

 It's a good thing, though.
 My ticker is always being watched.
 Gotta love technology!